-This page provides information on the LUCAS New Zealand Land Use Map which organisations can use to monitor changes in their own land management practices.
-It contains a link to the MfE Data Service where the map can be downloaded.
+Organisations can use the LUCAS New Zealand Land Use Map to monitor changes in their own land management practices.

 Download the land use map

 The latest version of the LUCAS New Zealand Land Use Map (LUM) is available free for download (registration required) with Creative Commons licensing from the MfE Data Service.
 It is available in a variety of GIS file formats.